 Our message to you is simple: Keep calm and carry on...

-To allow collection of this tariff, it is suggested that lorries travelling from the European mainland will be stopped and their contents checked, resulting in delays.
+It is suggested that lorries travelling from the European mainland will be stopped and their contents checked, resulting in delays.
 We believe such checks are unlikely, both because delays would be politically harmful and because delays would be likely to quickly become unmanageable, which would swiftly impact on many important parts of the economy.
 There have also been clear reassurances from the French at Calais, the customs authorities at Dover and UK politicians that lorries entering the country will not be stopped.

 In the meantime we believe that it remains…business as usual.